Names of Trees

 or a beech, or a birch, or something part

-sumac, part willow.
-This went on all day.
+linden, part apple.
+This went on all day

-Soon their garden was a thicket of talk
+till their garden was a thicket of talk,

 and this is where our disenchantment starts.